aaudevart/bosch-spark/README.md

 ### Steps :
  - Load Numerical Data
- - Find for each component (in the numerical file) the machine list where the component is manufactured
+ - Find for each component (in the numerical file) the machines list where the component is manufactured
  - Load Categorical Data
- - Find for each component (in the categorical file) the machine list where the component is manufactured
+ - Find for each component (in the categorical file) the machines list where the component is manufactured
- - Merge the 2 machine lists in order to find the complete machine list where the component is manufactured.
+ - Merge the 2 machine lists in order to find the complete machines list where the component is manufactured.
 And finally, know all the components which share the same machines.

 << There is about 7927 different paths for manufacturing all the components >>